eea/eea.docker.jenkins/Readme.md

 Now go to http://localhost:80/configure and configure the JENKINS_URL, otherwise the [slaves will not be able to connect to the master](https://wiki.jenkins-ci.org/pages/viewpage.action?pageId=60915879).
 This is necessary the first time you run the master.
-Also set, or remove `JENKINS_MASTER` within `docker-compose.yml`

 Start (master and 1 slave)